Complex Systems Simulation and Optimization

 Capabilities in complex systems simulation and optimization include:

-NREL HPC experts collaborate with researchers to take full advantage of advanced computing hardware—such as Peregrine—and software resources necessary to advance clean technologies.
+NREL HPC experts collaborate with researchers to take full advantage of advanced computing hardware—such as our Eagle supercomputer—and software resources necessary to advance clean technologies.

 - Applications: Implementations and strategies for using large, highly parallel computer resources—from interacting with users on system use, to improving the mechanisms for using HPC systems.